victor-w-dev/datacollect_crypto_python_parquet_multithread/README.md

   - **threading**: a module for running multiple threads (tasks, function calls) at once, used for concurrent data collection.

 ## Storage Hierarchy
 The collected OHLCV data is organized in a structured directory hierarchy to ensure easy access and management.
-The hierarchy is designed from low cardinality (fewer unique values) to high cardinality (more unique values): ohlcv/<br>
+The hierarchy is designed from low cardinality (fewer unique values) to high cardinality (more unique values):<br>
+ohlcv/<br>
 ├── [interval]/<br>
 │ ├── [exchange]/<br>